 Barrett’s esophagus is a change in the normal lining of the esophagus (squamous mucosa) to a lining similar to the lining of the stomach (columnar mucosa) that is visible by endoscopy.
-In patients with Barrett’s esophagus, biopsy of the lining of the esophagus shows evidence of intestinal metaplasia: replacement of one cell type (squamous) with a different cell type (columnar).
+In patients with Barrett’s disease, biopsy of the lining of the esophagus shows evidence of intestinal metaplasia: replacement of one cell type (squamous) with a different cell type (columnar).

 Presence of cells called “goblet cells,” which are indicative of intestinal metaplasia in the biopsy specimen, is necessary to diagnose Barrett’s esophagus.

 The condition develops when GERD damages the squamous lining of the esophagus and the injury heals through a process called metaplasia, in which columnar cells replace squamous ones.
+Barrett's esophagus treatment ranges from lifestyle changes to endoscopic treatment to surgical correction.

 History of Barrett’s Esophagus